LengSainoy/Homeworks/README.md

 > **Rules:**
->- Do NOT make any commit in `main` branch.
+>- Do NOT make any commit in `main` / `master` branch.
->- All Git command _must_ to be run in root directory of your project
+>- All Git command _must_ to be run in _root directory_ of your project

 # Homework Repository

 ###### **Version 3.1**

-This repository is for submit homework for only
+This repository is for homework submission.
+This is for educational propose.

 ![TechCircleLogo](picture/download.png?raw=true)